Gang Suppression Project

 Reduce youth gang affiliation through prevention and intervention strategies

-The Alternative provides services to urban youth 14-18 years old who are experiencing peer-pressure to conform to a life of violence and delinquency by offering group and one-on-one mentoring, life-skills training, technical skills to gain employment and emotional management training.
+The Alternative provides services to youth by offering group and one-on-one mentoring, life-skills training, technical skills to gain employment and emotional management training.

-We do a risk assessment of the youth and tailor effective interventions to temper the allure of gang affiliation.
+A risk assessment is done and effective interventions are tailored to reduce the likelihood of gang affiliation.
 We help youth see the big picture and get them excited about their future by providing them a safe place to feel good about themselves, belong to a greater purpose and positive alternatives to what they might be experiencing.

-Our prevention program services are delivered during after-school hours and weekends.
+Our prevention program services are delivered after-school and during the summer.
 Our intervention program participants are given access to our One-Stop Resource Youth Community Center.
-Youth receive college and career counseling, helpful training, and care coordination services.
+Youth receive college and career counseling.
 Trainings cover a variety of topics including financial literacy, conflict resolution and job skills development.